 4. Determine When to Pay Employees — Your Payroll Cycle

 The U.S. Department of Labor (DOL) and the FLSA provide federal requirements on the frequency of paying employees.
-However, state laws often determine payroll rules including what and when within the payroll process.
+However, state laws often determine payroll rules within the payroll process.
 In general, employees must be paid on a regular pay cycle or pay date — typically within seven to 30 days of when they worked and earned their pay.

 The most common payroll cycles are weekly (52 payroll cycles per year) or every other week (26 payroll cycles).
 However, some employers prefer to provide payroll twice monthly (24 payroll cycles per year) and others, mostly government agencies and larger firms, pay monthly.